mg979/vim-xtabline/README.md

 Other features, besides the tabline rendering, are:

-- per-tab CWD
 - buffer filtering
 - tabs management
 - sessions management

-The first one means that each tab can have its own CWD (set with |:cd|): when switching tabs, the tab's CWD is automatically restored.

-The second one means that in the tabline, only buffers that are valid for the tab's CWD will be listed.
+*Buffer filtering* means that in *buffer-mode*, only buffers that are valid for the tab's CWD will be listed.

-The last two are a series of commands that allow you to save/restore tabs and sessions.
+The last two are a series of commands that allow you to save/restore tabs and sessions, using a fuzzy finder ([fzf-vim](https://github.com/junegunn/fzf.vim) or a built-in one).

 [vim-obsession](https://github.com/tpope/vim-obsession) is required for persistance.
-[fzf-vim](https://github.com/junegunn/fzf.vim) is required for commands related to sessions/tabs management.

 ----------------------------------------------------------------------------